VerificAgent: Domain-Specific Memory Verification for Scalable Oversight of Aligned Computer-Use Agents: Introduction

 From a theoretical standpoint, verification is often easier than generation—checking a candidate solution requires fewer resources than constructing one—and this distinction carries over to LLMs: empirical studies find that models verify or critique outputs more reliably than they generate them from scratch \cite{Stechly2024SelfVerification,Liang2023BetterReasoners}.
 Practical frameworks like LLM-Cite demonstrate that fact verification can be performed cheaply and efficiently by generating citation URLs and then validating claims against retrieved documents, reducing verification cost by over an order of magnitude compared to full generative pipelines \cite{Qiu2024LLMCite}.
 Similarly, tools such as SymGen provide direct, in‐context citations that speed human validation of model outputs by presenting source evidence alongside responses \cite{MitCSAIl2024Verify}.
 Moreover, in domains where no structured knowledge base exists, a lightweight human review of distilled memory entries can still be carried out with minimal effort, ensuring reliability without major overhead.

 Despite these advances in rapid verification, memory‐based agents have largely overlooked the need to sanitize their learned memory stores.
-No prior system integrates a post-hoc fact-checking pass to prune or correct hallucinated memory entries before inference in a production environment, motivating our practical framework, \textsc{VerificAgent}, which combines expert‐seeded priors, iterative memory learning, and a targeted fact-checking stage to ensure robust, production-ready performance.
+No prior system integrates a post-hoc fact-checking pass to prune or correct hallucinated memory entries before inference in a production environment.
+From an alignment perspective, memory-augmented agents face a distinct risk: they may internalize hallucinated ‘policies’ that deviate from user values and safety constraints.
+Our central question is how to ensure that an agent’s persistent memory remains accurate and value-consistent as capabilities scale.
+We treat memory verification as a form of scalable oversight: humans correct high-impact errors once, then freeze these corrections to guide future behaviors.

+In this work, we cast persistent agent memory as both a capability enabler and a latent alignment threat: without safeguards, agents may internalize spurious rules that induce unsafe or incorrect behaviors. \textsc{VerificAgent} addresses this by combining expert-seeded priors, iterative memory growth, and a human-in-the-loop sanitization step, yielding a scalable oversight pipeline that aligns the agent’s learned heuristics with domain-specific safety constraints.

 Our key contributions are: